 Here is a short review of some P-Bass pickups that I recently tried.

 This pickup is considered one of the industry standards, and is listed among the top 5 pickups on various sources.
 And I can see why.
-It has just the right amount of low-mids and treble, so it sounds full yet clear at the same time.
+It is a bit scooped, but has just the right balance of bass and treble.
+It sounds full yet clear at the same time, but lacks some low-mids.

 Even with D’addario 40-100 SuperBright nickel strings (round-wound), this pickup sounds clear and full.
-This is currently my pickup of choice for rounds.
+This is currently my pickup of choice for rounds, I have it on my American Standard P.

 I hoped this pickup to make my light NYXL 45-100 nickel strings (round-wound) a little thicker, which it did – but the excess fatness and lack of clarity was still there.